bprigent/ai-agent-1/README.md

 ### React Frontend
 #### Core Pages
+I created 5 main pages.
+The goal of building all these useless pages was to practice using react router.
 - Home: Entry point and overview
 - Budget: Financial management interface
-- Additional feature-specific pages

-#### State Management
-Redux store implementation with the following slices:
-- Agent slice: Manages AI agent state and interactions
-- User slice: Handles user preferences and authentication
-- Message slice: Controls chat history and message flow
+- Expenses: Expense management interface
+- Chat: Chat interface, this is where the agent is used.
+- 404: 404 page (not found)

 #### Components
+In order to make my code more manageable, I created a components folder where I placed the reusable components.
 - `Navigation.js`: Main navigation structure
 - `Header.js`: Application header with key controls
 - Message Components:
   - `MessageList.js`: Displays conversation history
   - `MessageInput.js`: User input interface
   - `Message.js`: Individual message rendering
+- Table Components:
+  - `TableRows.js`: Reusable table rows component
+  - `TableHeaders.js`: Reusable table headers component

+#### Styling
+I used the Material-UI library to style the app.
+You can see the theme in `App.js`.

+#### Data management in the frontend
+I used the Redux store to manage the data in the frontend.
+You can find the slices in the `store` folder.
+You've got 3 slices:
+- Agent slice: Manages the messages between the AI and the user.
+- Expenses slice: Manages the expenses data.
+The main feature here is to fetch the expenses data from the backend and to display it in the `Expenses` page.
+- Budget slice: Manages the budget data.
+Similarly, the feature is to fetch the budget data from the backend and to display it in the `Budget` page.

 ## Usage Examples
 ### Example 1: Financial Analysis